 The right size band

 When trying on a bra, always put them on the outermost hook.
-This leaves you room for tightening as the bra will loosen in use.
-If you put the bra straight to the tightest position the band is too big.
+This leaves you room for tightening as the bra can loosen in use.
+If you hook the bra straight to the tightest position the band is too big.

 Tip: To check if the circumference is too large.
 Put your hand underneath the band behind your back.
 Then, lift the band away from your back.
 If you can easily lift the band over a palm-width from our body, go down a band size

 The right cup size

 Second, check that the cup size is correct: the breast should not overflow from the top edge of bra cup or under the armpit and the wires should sit against the chest